jtremback/usc-client/channel-lifecycle.md

 caller/confirm_channel - When a user decides to confirm a proposed channel, they send a message to usc, which signs the OpeningTx, saves the channel with the new opening tx envelope, and sends it to the judge.

-When the judge receives the opening tx, they verify the signatures and check that there is not already a channel with that ID.
+When the judge receives the opening tx, they verify the signatures and the judges and check that there is not already a channel with that ID.
 They then save the channel.

 When a judge decides to check for proposed channels, they look up all channels with a phase of PENDING_OPEN.